Ava George Stewart

 Why are you a member of the WBAI?

-I have met some of the most incredible practitioners through WBAI.
-They have been the source of professional growth, clients, resources, sisterhood and fellowship in the Bar, and true friendships.
-Many of our practices are unique and I earnestly don’t believe I would have ever met most of them but for my membership in the WBAI.
+I have met some of the most incredible women through WBAI.
+They have been the source of professional growth, clients, resources, sisterhood and fellowship in the Bar.

-The best way to empower women in law is to assist them.
-When we see each other we acknowledge the work.
-And we ask, how can we assist.
+The best way to empower women in law is to champion them.
 It can be a challenge to even think about what one wants or needs.
-The demands of the practice of law are numerous.
-We support each other best when we acknowledge those demands and ask how we can lighten the load.
+We support each other best when we acknowledge those challenges and ask how we can help.
+Currently, when I meet with my Division for their regular one-on-one meetings we have an explicit discussion as to their wishes, hopes, and dreams.
+It’s when we uplift the wishes, hopes, and dreams of women in law that we all advance.

 What are you most looking forward to in the following year, personally/professionally?

-Last fall I announced my candidacy as the first woman of color to run for Illinois State Bar Association’s Third Vice-President.
-This is one more ceiling smashed.
-I have traveled throughout the state, talking to members, many of them women in rural communities and many of them wise women who fueled my run as they became lawyers and active members of the ISBA over forty years ago.
-It has been amazing to have women practitioners, all ages, all practice areas, and geography supporting me.
-That said, I have continued to be heartened by the support of my male colleagues as well.
-I can recall one lawyer I met in Normal, Illinois simply repeating that in all of his years as an active member of the ISBA he had never met a candidate as he shook my hand.
-I view my candidacy as a connector to strengthen the State Bar Association for its members and for practitioners and the people we all serve throughout Illinois.
+Last year I was the first woman of color to ever run for Illinois State Bar Association’s (ISBA) Third Vice-President.
+That historic run cracked a ceiling.
+I traveled throughout the state, talking to members, many of them women in rural communities and many of them wise women who fueled my run as they became lawyers and active members of the ISBA over forty years ago.
+It was amazing to have women practitioners, all ages, all practice areas, and geography supporting me.
+I went on to become the ISBA Secretary of the Board of Governors.

 Tell us something interesting about you.

 Prior to becoming an attorney, I gained over ten years of management experience as Executive Director at several not-for-profit organizations, with a focus on homeless and disenfranchised women and children throughout Chicagoland.
-In addition to managing my law firm, I also teach Appellate Advocacy at The UIC John Marshall Law School.
+In addition to managing a Division at the Lake County State’s Attorney’s Office, I also teach Advocacy and Appellate Advocacy at The UIC John Marshall Law School.